New "Visionary Synthesis" Poster

 Alprazolam first appeared on the pharmaceutical market in the United States in the 1980s.
 Since then, it has replaced diazepam (Valium) as the #1 medication for anxiety and one of the top-selling drugs in the U.S.

-Primary effects include euphoria, drowsiness, sedation, a decrease in social inhibitions, and intense relaxation.
+Primary effects include calming, euphoria, drowsiness, sedation, a decrease in social inhibitions, anterograde amnesia (forgetting what happens after the effects begin), and intense relaxation.

-Effects are generally felt 20-40 minutes after oral ingestion (faster via sublingual), although it can take up to an hour to feel the full effects.
+Effects are generally felt 20-40 minutes after oral ingestion (faster via sublingual), although it can take up to two hours to feel the full effects.

 Alprazolam is considered a "short-acting" benzodiazepine.
 Users report that the effects of the drug last from 2 to 6 hours with lingering after-effects of several more hours.